History

 Status

 The site is considered to be of low archaeological value.
-It - however - does have significance for the region (around the IJsselmeer) and a specific period (closing the Zuiderzee in 1932).
-The RCE will not take any actions on the site, due to the fact that she takes the responsibility for sites that are of national and international significance.
-It doesn't mean the site has no significance (see above) on a local level!
+However, it does have significance for the region (around the IJsselmeer) and a specific period (the closing of the Zuiderzee in 1932).
+The RCE will not take any actions on the site, due to the fact that it takes responsibility for sites that are of national and international significance - yet this doesn't mean the site has no significance on a local level since it seems to be connected to a pivotal point in the history of the Zuiderzee and the village of Urk.

 References